 - g.
 Theft, misuse of funds, or willful damage to University property.

 - h.
-Refusal to comply with the direction of a University Police Officer or other University official, including a member of faculty, acting in the performance of his or her duties.
+Refusal to comply with the direction of University Police Officers or other University officials, including members of faculty, acting in the performance of their duties.

 - i.
 Interference with the proper operation of safety or security devices, including fire alarms, electronic gates, or sprinkler systems.